vojtapolasek/vojtux/Readme.md

 - Slick greeter is replaced with Lightdm GTK greeter because of problems with Orca not starting after login

-- Ocrdesktop software is instaled, not as a package

 - Tmux is configured with special keyboard shortcuts inspired by the Byobu project

 - extra packages are preinstalled